Skip to Main Content

 The Full Scope of Fixer Work on an Irish Production

-The scope of what a production fixer handles in Ireland is broader than most incoming producers expect.
-Ireland's appeal as a filming destination — stunning scenery, English-speaking crews, strong incentives — sometimes masks the logistical complexity underneath.
+Here is the breakdown.
+The scope of what a production fixer handles in Ireland is wider than most incoming producers expect.
+Ireland's appeal as a filming destination — stunning scenery, English-speaking crews, strong incentives — at times masks the logistical complexity underneath.
 A fixer's responsibilities span the entire production lifecycle.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — applications through county councils, the OPW for heritage sites, and National Parks & Wildlife for protected natural areas like Skellig Michael or Killarney National Park
+• [Filming permits](/services/pre-production/film-permit-acquisition/) — applications through county councils, the OPW for heritage sites, and National Parks & Wildlife for covered natural areas like Skellig Michael or Killarney National Park

-• [Crew sourcing](/services/film-crew/) — identifying, vetting, and hiring Irish crew across all departments, drawing on established networks in Dublin, Cork, Galway, and beyond
+• [Crew sourcing](/services/film-crew/) — identifying, vetting, and hiring Irish crew across all departments, drawing on set up networks in Dublin, Cork, Galway, and beyond

-• Equipment — arranging rental from Irish vendors, coordinating customs clearance for gear arriving from the UK or mainland Europe, and sourcing specialist equipment for challenging locations
+• Gear — arranging rental from Irish vendors, setting up customs clearance for gear arriving from the UK or mainland Europe, and sourcing pro gear for challenging locations

-• [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs to Ireland's diverse geography, from Wild Atlantic Way clifftops to Dublin's Georgian streetscapes, while assessing practical access and permit feasibility
+• [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs to Ireland's varied geography, from Wild Atlantic Way clifftops to Dublin's Georgian streetscapes, while assessing practical access and permit feasibility

 • Government and community liaison — serving as the production's point of contact with county councils, An Garda Siochana, the OPW, community groups, and private landowners

-• Section 481 coordination — working alongside qualifying companies and accountants to ensure the production structure meets the requirements for Ireland's 32% tax credit
+• Section 481 planning — working alongside qualifying firms and accountants to make sure the production structure meets the needs for Ireland's 32% tax credit

-• Transport and accommodation — organising vehicle fleets, unit base logistics, and crew accommodation in areas where options may be limited, particularly on remote west coast shoots
+• Transport and lodging — organising car fleets, unit base logistics, and crew lodging in areas where options may be tight, specific on remote west coast shoots

 • Budget management — building accurate local budgets in euro, managing petty cash, processing invoices, and preventing cost overruns caused by unfamiliarity with Irish pricing and labour norms

-• Cross-border logistics — coordinating shoots that span the Republic and Northern Ireland, navigating two jurisdictions with different permit systems, currencies, and regulatory frameworks
+• Cross-border logistics — setting up shoots that span the Republic and Northern Ireland, handling two jurisdictions with different permit systems, currencies, and regulatory frameworks

 Pre-Production: Building the Foundation

-Before a single frame is shot, the fixer lays groundwork that determines whether a shoot succeeds.
-In Ireland, this begins with location research that goes well beyond visual appeal.
-The fixer assesses access roads capable of handling production vehicles, identifies power supply options for remote locations, confirms mobile phone coverage for coordination, and checks weather exposure patterns that affect scheduling.
-They research and submit permit applications through the relevant county councils — a process that varies significantly between jurisdictions.
-Dublin City Council, Kerry County Council, and Galway City Council each have different requirements, timelines, and fee structures.
-For heritage sites managed by the OPW, applications involve additional layers of approval and conservation requirements.
-The fixer sources local crew matched to the production's needs, arranges equipment, organises transport, books accommodation, and builds budgets that reflect genuine Irish costs rather than the assumptions international producers bring from other markets.
+Here is the layout.
+Before a single frame is shot, the fixer lays groundwork that sets whether a shoot succeeds.
+In Ireland, this starts with location research that goes well beyond visual appeal.
+The fixer assesses access roads set to handling production cars, identifies power supply options for remote locations, confirms mobile phone coverage for planning, and checks weather exposure patterns that affect scheduling.
+They research and submit permit applications through the relevant county councils — a process that differs significantly between jurisdictions.
+Dublin City Council, Kerry County Council, and Galway City Council each have different needs, timelines, and fee structures.
+For heritage sites managed by the OPW, applications involve extra layers of approval and conservation needs.
+The fixer sources local crew matched to the production's needs, arranges gear, organises transport, books lodging, and builds budgets that reflect genuine Irish costs rather than the assumptions global producers bring from other markets.

 Production: Keeping the Machine Running

+Here is how the work shapes up.
 During filming, the fixer becomes the production's operational anchor in Ireland.
-They manage relationships with location owners, liaise with local authorities and Gardai for road closures or crowd management, coordinate local crew, and handle the unpredictable challenges Ireland's climate and geography throw at any outdoor shoot.
-Irish weather is legendarily changeable — a fixer who has shot on the Cliffs of Moher or the Beara Peninsula knows exactly when fog rolls in, which backup locations offer shelter, and how to restructure a shooting day when Atlantic storms arrive unannounced.
-They translate not language — Ireland is English-speaking — but context: local customs, community expectations, the pace at which rural Ireland operates versus the urgency of a production schedule.
-On documentary productions, fixers arrange interviews, identify local contributors, and provide editorial context about Irish life, history, and culture that shapes the story being told.
+They manage relationships with location owners, liaise with local authorities and Gardai for road closures or crowd management, set up local crew, and handle the unpredictable challenges Ireland's climate and geography throw at any outdoor shoot.
+Irish weather is legendarily changeable — a fixer who has shot on the Cliffs of Moher or the Beara Peninsula knows exactly when fog rolls in.
+This backup locations give shelter, and how to restructure a shooting day when Atlantic storms arrive unannounced.
+They translate not language.
+Ireland is English-speaking — but context: local customs, community expectations, the pace at which rural Ireland operates versus the urgency of a shoot schedules.
+On documentary shoots, fixers arrange interviews, identify local contributors, and give editorial context about Irish life, history, and culture that shapes the story being told.

 Administrative and Legal Compliance

-Ireland's production infrastructure is sophisticated, which means the administrative requirements are correspondingly detailed.
-Section 481 claims require meticulous documentation of eligible Irish expenditure, employment records, and production company structures.
+Here is how it adds up.
+Ireland's production infrastructure is sophisticated, which means the administrative needs are correspondingly detailed.
+Section 481 claims need careful records of eligible Irish expenditure, employment records, and production firm structures.
 Work permits for non-EU crew must be arranged through the Department of Enterprise.
-Equipment arriving from outside the EU requires customs clearance — a process that became more complex post-Brexit for gear crossing from the UK.
-The fixer coordinates with local accountants, solicitors, and government offices to ensure compliance across all these areas.
-For productions shooting in both the Republic and Northern Ireland, the administrative complexity doubles: two tax systems, two permit frameworks, two sets of employment regulations, and — since Brexit — a customs border for equipment and materials.
+Gear arriving from outside the EU needs customs clearance — a process that became more complex post-Brexit for gear crossing from the UK.
+The fixer sets up with local accountants, solicitors, and government offices to make sure compliance across all these areas.
+For shoots in both the Republic and Northern Ireland, the administrative complexity doubles: two tax systems, two permit frameworks, two sets of employment rules, and — since Brexit — a customs border for gear and materials.

 When Do You Need a Fixer in Ireland?